kimamovic21/udemy-practical-typescript-course-johnsmilga/03-store-project/README.md

 ## Actions

 Route actions are the "writes" to route loader "reads".
 They provide a way for apps to perform data mutations with simple HTML and HTTP semantics while React Router abstracts away the complexity of asynchronous UI and revalidation.
-This gives you the simple mental model of HTML + HTTP (where the browser handles the asynchrony and revalidation) with the behavior and UX capabilities of modern SPAs.
+This gives you the simple mental model of HTML + HTTP (where the browser handles the asynchronous and revalidation) with the behavior and UX capabilities of modern SPAs.

 ```tsx
 <Form method='post' action=''>